ilinojkovic/deep_preference_learning/README.md

 # Deep Preference Learning for Advanced Home Search

-The code was produced for the seminar project at ETH Zurich.
+The code was produced for the semester project at ETH Zurich.
+The project report can be found [here](https://drive.google.com/file/d/1v2Z-co1GFsnAaBMgAB6PhM9Tu-K5qHV_/view?usp=sharing).

 We treat preference learning as a bandit problem, where our property advertisements are the actions.
 Four algorithms are provided, which